 Just hit Win + X and the menu will pop up.
-The menu holds a lot of useful apps in its quiver, like Command Prompt, Control Panel, Mobility center, etc. And if you will be using the keys to go around, the up/down keys should do the trick.
+The menu holds a lot of useful apps in its quiver, like Command Prompt, Control Panel, Mobility center, etc. And if you want to use the keys to navigate around, the up/down keys should do the trick.

 5. Snap Windows